 Please note our general information on theses.
 In addition, please note that most theses supervised by the institute have an empirical part.
 We therefore recommend that students interested in writing a Master thesis attend the modeling and research courses offered by the finance institutes (Financial Modeling, Research in Finance).

-Predictability of stock market returns - how robust is it?
+Predictability of stock market returns

-Using image recognition for trading
+Using image recognition for return prediction

 Machine learning has made tremendous progress in image recognition tasks.
 In this thesis, you will explore whether standard image recognition approaches can be used to predict returns and to derive trading signals.
 You will explore different ways of converting financial data into images, and examine different assets and predictive information.
 (Contact: Prof. Löffler).